Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: Introduction

-Since a cluster-tilted algebra $C$ of type $\Atilde_{n-1}$ is finite dimensional over an algebraically closed field $K$, there exists a quiver $Q$ which is in the mutation classes of $\Atilde_{n-1}$ (see for instance Assem et al.\ in \cite{AssemBruestleCharbonneauJodoinPlamondon2009}) and an admissible ideal I of the path algebra $KQ$ of $Q$ such that $C \cong KQ/I$.
-Therefore, we also obtain the number of non-isomorphic cluster-tilted algebras of type $\Atilde_{n-1}$.
+Thus, we also obtain the number of non-isomorphic cluster-tilted algebras of type $\Atilde_{n-1}$.
 In fact, we prove a more refined counting theorem.
 Namely, one can classify these algebras up to derived equivalence, see \cite{Bastian2009}.
-Each equivalence class is determined by four parameters, $r_1$, $r_2$, $s_1$ and $s_2$ (up to interchanging $r_1$, $r_2$ and $s_1$, $s_2$), where $r_1+2r_2+s_1+2s_2=n$.
+Each equivalence class is determined by four parameters, $r_1$, $r_2$, $s_1$ and $s_2$, where $r_1+2r_2+s_1+2s_2=n$, up to interchanging $r_1$, $r_2$ and $s_1$, $s_2$.
+Without loss of generality, we can therefore assume that $r_1<s_1$ or $r_1=s_1$ and $r_2\leq s_2$.
 Given positive integers $r$ and $s$ with $r+s=n$, the set of equivalence classes with $r_1+2r_2=r$ and $s_1+2s_2=s$ corresponds to one mutation class of quivers.

 \begin{thm*} The number of cluster-tilted algebras in the derived equivalence classes with parameters $r_1, r_2, s_1$ and $s_2$ is given by